Rainy Day Adventures: 52 Museums to Visit in New Hampshire

 Old Man of the Mountain Museum: Franconia State Park, Franconia (823-8800).
 The stone face might be gone, but his memory lives on in this small museum, located in the Cannon Mountain aerial tramway base station, with an Old Man gift shop and a display of photos and artifacts.
 The collection includes the turnbuckle used to fasten the Old Man to the mountain when the stone face was crumbling.
 Open 9 a.m.-5 p.m. daily.
 Admission is free.

 Hartmann Model Railroad and Train Museum: Route 16/302, 15 Town Hall Rd., Intervale (356-9922).
 Massive operating model train layout in G-Z scale wending through villages over bridges and trestles.
 The museum grew out of the youthful collection of Roger Hartmann, who has added to his collection through international travel.
-Open daily 10 a.m.-5 p.m. (closed Tuesdays in June, September and October).
+Open daily 10 a.m.-5 p.m. in July and August and open Fridays through Mondays September through June.

 Gorham Historical Society and Railroad Museum: 25 Railroad St., Gorham (466-5338).
 Situated in a 1907 depot, this museum contains memorabilia of the Grand Trunk Railroad including a 1949 F-7 B&M diesel locomotive, two 1929 boxcars, a 1951 Russell snow plow, a 1924 boxcar and a 1942 caboose.
 Open Tuesday through Saturday through Columbus Day, 10 a.m.-3 p.m.